Voulk/QE/mistweaver-monk/master-of-harmony/about.md

 ## Author Note

-Hi, I'm Swirl. :) <HeroTreeHeader heroTree="Master of Harmony" showImage={false}/> has gotten an absolute ton of attention since the buff mid Season 1 of The War Within.
-There's been a lot of speculation and questions regarding how the tree works and what best practices come along with it -- so I wrote this guide to move that along!
+Hi, I'm Swirl. :) Since the mid-Season 1 buff to <HeroTreeHeader heroTree="Master of Harmony"/>, the tree has gained an absolute ton of attention.
+With its somewhat mysterious mechanics sparking plenty of speculation and questions, I’ve put together this guide to help clear things up!

 #### TLDR:
-> Press spells, gain resource.
+> Press spells → gain resource.
-> Press TFT, spend resource by pressing more spells.
+> Press Thunder Focus Tea → begin spending resource by pressing more spells.
-> Press even more spells after resource is spent.
+> Press even more spells after resource is fully spent → deal extra healing and damage.
+> Repeat!

 ## About Master of Harmony

-<HeroTreeHeader heroTree="Master of Harmony"/> is a hero tree centered around the <WH>Aspect of Harmony</WH>, where you generate and spend a new resource called **Vitality** to enhance your healing—or damage if you talent into <WH>Harmonic Gambit</WH>—bolstering the rest of your abilities.
+<HeroTreeHeader heroTree="Master of Harmony"/> is a hero tree centered around <WH>Aspect of Harmony</WH>, where you generate and spend a new resource called **Vitality** to enhance your healing—or damage if you talent into <WH>Harmonic Gambit</WH>—bolstering the rest of your abilities.

 You accumulate Vitality as a portion of all healing and damage you deal, up to a cap equal to your maximum health.